GoogleCloudPlatform/mongodb-docker/3/README.md

 The MongoDB server is accessible on port 27017.

+For information about how to retain your database across restarts, see [Use a persistent data volume](#use-a-persistent-data-volume-docker).

 See [Configurations](#configurations-docker) for how to customize your MongoDB service instance.

 ### <a name="use-a-persistent-data-volume-docker"></a>Use a persistent data volume